-When investigating someone for driving under the influence (DUI) it's common for an officer to ask the person to take a breath, blood, or urine test to determine the amount of alcohol or drugs in the driver's system.
-The driver's blood alcohol concentration (BAC) or the concentration of drugs in the driver's blood is often used to prove a DUI in court.
+When conducting a driving under the influence (DUI) investigation, it's common for an officer to ask the driver to take a breath, blood, or urine test.
+The results of these tests—which show the amount of drugs or alcohol in the driver's system—are used by prosecutors to prove DUI charges at trial.

-This article gives an overview of Idaho's implied consent law and the consequences of an unlawful refusal.
+This article gives an overview of Idaho's implied consent law, including when drivers must agree to take an alcohol or drug test, and the consequences of an unlawful test refusal.